DLacerdadev/OpusRental/replit.md

 ### Backend Architecture

 The backend is developed with Express.js and TypeScript on Node.js, following a RESTful API design.
 It uses PostgreSQL (NeonDB serverless) as the database with Drizzle ORM for type-safe operations.
-Authentication is session-based with `express-session` and `bcrypt` for password hashing.
+Authentication is JWT token-based (stored in localStorage, sent via Authorization header) with `jsonwebtoken` and `bcrypt` for password hashing.
+This architecture works reliably in iframe environments where cookies are blocked.
 Authorization is policy-based with a centralized permission map and role-based access control (investor, manager, admin).
 Ownership validation ensures investors only access their resources.
-The system includes comprehensive audit logging, CSRF protection, rate limiting, and Helmet middleware for security.
+The system includes comprehensive audit logging, rate limiting, and Helmet middleware for security.

 ### Data Architecture